 Our inpatient physicians, also known as hospitalists, are a part of a team of providers who focus exclusively on treating hospitalized patients.
 That means our inpatients have access to a dedicated provider 24/7 throughout their hospital stay.

 Inpatient physicians are skilled in diagnosing and treating the broad range of diseases and conditions that might cause you to be hospitalized.
 These providers oversee all aspects of your care - consulting with specialists, ordering tests and treatments, and monitoring your response.
-When you're ready for discharge, our inpatient physicians help make sure your primary care physician and other providers have the information they need so your can can continue uninterrupted.
+When you're ready for discharge, our inpatient physicians help make sure your primary care physician and other providers have the information they need so your care can continue uninterrupted.

 For patients with chronic or high-risk conditions, we provide additional support and follow-up care through our Inpatient Transition Program.
 True to its name, the program helps inpatients transition back home - and stay there.

 Inpatient care is provided by the 30+ members of Saratoga Hospital Medical Group - Inpatient Medicine.
 These physicians, nurse practitioners, and physician assistants work hand in hand with specialty physicians and our exceptional nursing team.
 Together they provide the expertise, commitment, and compassionate, personalized care that are the hallmark of Saratoga Hospital.

 “Although many hospital stays are planned, some patients start their day not knowing they’ll end up here.
 Whether your stay is planned or a suprise, our team of highly trained, compassionate hospitalists is here for them every step of the way, even when they are feeling at their most vulnerable.
 We're here 24/7 to help you get better and return home safe and sound.”